topquark22/Plexorino/README.md

 ### 8 outputs

 Pin A2 is assigned to control the second 74HC259 (if present.)
-If you only need 8 outputs, then comment out the line `#define USE_BANK2` at the top of the file.
+If you only need 8 outputs, then comment out the line `#define USE_BANK2` at the top of `multiplex.ino`.
 This frees up A2 to be used for something else.

 ## Wiring